swo/dbotu3/README.md

 ### Prerequisites

+- A table of sequence counts.
+The first column is sequence IDs; the rest of the column headers are sample names.
+Each cell is the number of times that sequence appears in that sample.
 - A matrix describing genetic distances between your sequences.
 This software is currently configured to accept the input that comes from [FastTree](http://www.microbesonline.org/fasttree/)'s `-makematrix` option.
 - Python 3
 - Numpy, SciPy